 Are you finding Sun a mixed blessing?

-As Cancer Survivors we have to be extra vigilant in protecting our skin.
-Yes, we need to get out in the sun and get its benefits whilst we can.
-We also need the Vitamin D the sun gives us.
+As Cancer Survivors we have to be extra vigilant protecting our skin.
+Yes, we need to get out in the sun and get its benefits whilst we can; we need Vitamin D the sun gives us.
 But this doesn’t mean that we should neglect our skin.

 If we want to have smooth, fresh skin next winter, we need to be extra vigilant now.
 Beware not only of wind, heat and pollution but, most important, ‘wear and tear’ from drying out.
 And this can happen even if we are sheltered under an umbrella.
-Especially by the sea and next to white walls and concrete, be aware that the sun’s rays can be reflected off the surface, and the atmosphere is extra-dry, which does skin no favours.
+Especially if you are by the sea, next to white walls or concrete, be aware that the sun’s rays can be reflected off their surfaces, ensuring the atmosphere is extra-dry, which also does skin no favours.

 Facing up to problems

-Looking in the mirror, I noticed more lines around my eyes, and my skin looked sludgy.
-So it was time for repairs – and fast.
+Looking in the mirror, if you notice lines around the eyes, lips, on the cheeks, etc. or sludgy skin, it’s time for repairs – and fast.

 I have taken to using a strong night cream developed for older skns.
 This gives me an extra boost of hydration, my face has lost its ‘gritty’ feel and gone back to smooth plumpness.

 For fine lines under the eyes, I pat on an eye cream such as Anthelios Eye cream, which not only smooths out nasty lines, but it also has the benefit of SPF50+, which has got to be good.
-Be aware of SPF content (sun protection factor) but this should be as high as possible.
-And at least SPF15 – but over SPF30 is best for the face, especially in summer.
+Be aware of SPF content (sun protection factor) which should be as high as possible – at least SPF15.
+Over SPF30 is best for the face, especially in summer.

-he British Association of Dermatologists (BAD) currently runs a national campaign around skin cancer called Sun Awareness, which includes national Sun Awareness Week in May.
-This campaign is overseen by the BAD’s Skin Cancer Prevention Committee, comprised of leading medical professionals with expertise in skin cancer, vitamin D and public health messaging.
+The British Association of Dermatologists (BAD) currently runs national campaigns around skin cancer called Sun Awareness, overseen by the BAD’s Skin Cancer Prevention Committee, comprised of leading medical professionals with expertise in skin cancer, vitamin D and public health messaging.

-is the British Association of Dermatologists‘ annual campaign to raise awareness of skin cancer.
-The campaign is two-pronged and combines prevention and detection advice.
+British Association of Dermatologists‘ campaign is two-pronged and combines prevention and detection advice.

 - The first aim is to encourage people to regularly self-examine for skin cancer.